Adam-Alive/personal-finance-tracker/TESTING.md

 -   **Issue:** To improve the user experience, I wanted to add thousand comma separators to numbers in the output.
 For example, an input of income 2000 would result in an output of income 2,000 and annual income 24,000.

--   I added code to apply this to income, expenditure surplus (see lines 169 - 174):
+-   I added code to apply this to income, expenditure and surplus variables (see lines 169 - 174):

 ![screenshot](documentation/bugs/bug-5-2.png)

--   But when running the program it crashed and would not display the full financial summary see:
+-   But when running the program it crashed and would not display the full financial summary, see:

 ![screenshot](documentation/bugs/bug-5-1-surplus.png)